 It’s so important to watch the data and see what’s going on and know how people use your site and how people get to you.
 It really helps you not only qualify but also disqualify.

 Two Common Buyer Behaviour Patterns and More Tips

-Another behaviour I see all the time is people come into a site, and they hit a hundred pages or more, and they may not hit contact at all, but they’ll do a download.
+Another behaviour I see all the time is people come into a site, and they hit a hundred pages or more, and they may not hit a contact at all, but they’ll do a download.

 One of them is somebody who’s acting and wants to make contact/buy, and the other one is a researcher with little to no intention of acting/making contact.
 In fact, fully 95 percent of people that aren’t making contact right now, are researching in preparation for making a contact or a purchase, or in prep before referring someone else.
 It’s really important to pay attention to watch how both of these visitor types use your site.
 It’s really important.

 If that same individual visits the service page and then visits the about page, or your executive page and then visits the contact, it is entirely different.
-These people are visiting an about/executive pages because they’re considering doing business with you.
+These people are visiting about/executive pages because they’re considering doing business with you.
 This is an indicator they are likely a high-quality lead.

 All right, so we’ll go through a couple more tips here.
-One of my favourites is qualifying questions.
+One of my favourites is the qualifying questions.
 When we do forms, we like to start with a qualifying question.
-Now, if you could imagine, if you suspect or believe that your ideal buyers have a common, say, challenge, you can ask them a qualifying question about what their biggest challenge, right at the top of a contact form.
+Now, if you could imagine, if you suspect or believe that your ideal buyers have a common, say, challenge, you can ask them a qualifying question about their biggest challenge, right at the top of a contact form.
 Then watch for patterns in how they respond.